Professor Nigel Raine

 Nigel is a global leader in the fields of animal behaviour, pollination ecology and pollinator conservation.
 He is the Rebanks Family Chair in Pollinator Conservation at the University of Guelph, a position endowed by the Weston Family Foundation.
 Nigel’s work combines internationally excellent research, significant engagement with policy-makers and other conservation-relevant stakeholder groups, and teaching the world’s first pollinator conservation course.

-Nigel has been lucky enough to spend more than two decades investigating bees and their intimate relationships with flowers on three continents.
+Nigel has been lucky enough to spend more than 25 years investigating bees and their intimate relationships with flowers on three continents.
 Before moving to Canada in 2014, he studied at the University of Oxford, worked as a postdoctoral researcher at the University of Sheffield and Queen Mary University of London, and held his first faculty position at Royal Holloway University of London.

-Nigel has published 92 peer-reviewed articles, attracted over 10000 citations and achieved an H-index of 50.
+Nigel has published 103 peer-reviewed articles, attracted more than 12500 citations and achieved an H-index of 53.
 He is an elected fellow of both the Royal Entomological Society (FRES) and the Linnean Society of London (FLS).
 In 2014, Nigel was recognized as a World Economic Forum Young Scientist – one of 40 outstanding researchers under the age of 40, and was elected to the College of New Scholars of the Royal Society of Canada in 2017.

 For more on please see Nigel’s Q&A piece for Current Biology or check him out on Twitter (at) NigelERaine.